The mechanism of electrical conduction in glassy semiconductors: Microscopic picture

-An extended carrier turns into the topological polaron via a downhill, barrierless process that results in a relatively extended deformation pattern, shown with squares in \cref{polaron}.
-Polaron-like configurations analogous to that in \cref{polaron} have been obtained at an {\em ab initio} level in 3D samples of disordered chalcogenide alloys~\cite{LL2}.
+An extended carrier turns into the topological polaron via a downhill, barrierless process that results in a relatively extended deformation pattern, shown with squares in Fig.~\ref{polaron}. {Indeed, this pattern can be thought of as obtained by stretching one strong bond in a perfectly dimerized chain while adding an electron or hole to the bond and adjusting the rest of the chain accordingly; c.f. the top and bottom panel, respectively, of Fig.~\ref{SSHexpln}.
+Polaron-like configurations analogous to that in Fig.~\ref{polaron} have been obtained at an {\em ab initio} level in 3D samples of disordered chalcogenide alloys~\cite{LL2}.
 The corresponding orbitals are part of the Urbach-Lifshitz tail of the localized states~\cite{LL2, LKgap} and can contain one or more quasi-linear fragments, each of which is similar to the topological polaron in conjugated polymers~\cite{Su5626, ISI:A1981MD41000002, RevModPhys.60.781}.

 The electrical conductivity is a sum of the contributions from the electron ($e$) and hole ($h$) polarons, respectively:

 where $n_i(E)$ is the density of thermally available polaron states, $q_i$ the effective charge, and $\mu_i(E)$ the mobility, respectively, of carrier $i$ at energy $E$.